How to Make Working in a Contact Centre Fun

 Overall, gamification provides the perfect balance between enabling agent autonomy, while simultaneously keeping remote teams connected to one another with interactive group competitions and fun games.

-Thanks to Thomas John at Five9
+Contributed by: Thomas John at Five9

 10. Technology, Celebrations and Games